-Since your facility is the first to know when the death occurred, your facility is in the best position to "create" the case in EDRS.
+Since your facility is likely to know that the death occurred before the funeral home, your facility is in the best position to "create" the case in EDRS.
 However, the longer your facility takes to create the case, the more likely it is that the funeral home will create the case before you do.
-See QRS-2004-MC, Creating a New Death Case: Medical.
+See QRS-2004-CME, Creating a New Death Case: Medical Information.
 Your facility can create the case as soon as the following data is known: Date of death, and decedent's name and gender.